OmerAmirAkdag/EloAnalysis/README.md

 # EloAnalysis
-A python web scraping & data analysis project with selenium
+A python web scraping & data analysis project with selenium for ratings.fide.com